Testing Randomness by Matching Pennies: Matching Pennies randomness

 \be{corollary} A bitstring is uniformly random (in the sense of Kolmogorov \cite{Kolmogorov:Sankhya,Martin-Loef:randomness}) if and only if it can occur as a play of the equilibrium strategy in the game of Matching Pennies. \ee{corollary}

+\bprf{ idea} If a bitstring is uniformly random, then it will pass every randomness test, and can occur as an equilibrium strategy.
+If a bitstring can occur in an equilibrium strategy, and thus passes every randomness test, then it is uniformly random. \epr

-\paragraph{Comment.} The point of this corollary, and of this paper is that \emph{randomness tests can be viewed as a part of a mixed strategy equilibrium}, and \emph{that they are a necessary part}.
-Although very minor, this observation does seem worth attention.
-Not just because taking randomness for granted results in swiping under the carpet many interesting and important problems with the equilibrium constructions.
-More importantly, taking the randomness \emph{testing}\/ for granted hides from sight the whole wide area of players' strategic analyses of each other's plays, which is where the essence of real gaming as competition is played out.
-If Alice's play pass Bob's tests, but Alice's tests detect the regularity behind Bob's play, then Alice will win by outsmarting Bob.
+The upshot of this corollary is that randomness tests are an important aspect of the actual process of gaming, yet they are generally abstracted away from game theory.
+When randomness is taken for granted, the computational content of equilibrium constructions are abstracted away from game theoretic analyses, while the competitive aspects of gaming, of course, essentially depend on using randomness, and recognizing non-randomness.
+Taking the randomness \emph{testing}\/ for granted hides from sight the whole wide area of players' strategic analyses of each other's plays, which is where the essence of real gaming is played out.
+If Alice's play passes Bob's tests, but Alice's tests detect the regularity behind Bob's play, then Alice will win by outsmarting Bob.
 Randomness and outsmarting are two sides of the same coin.
-That seems worth attention.
+Taking one for granted hides the other one from sight, and separates game theory from practice.